Have you found a dry patch on your face? Several factors could have contributed to dry, flaking skin on your face — or anywhere else on the body.

 Some of these — like sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), and drying alcohols — may be hiding out in your cleanser.

-Harsh cleansers containing ingredients that strip your skin of its natural sebum contribute to dry skin.
-When you’re constantly removing the oils from your skin, the sebum isn’t able to re-moisturize cracked, flaky, or red patches.
+Harsh cleansers containing ingredients that strip your skin of its natural sebum and irritate your skin barrier can contribute to dry skin.

 That’s why we recommend opting for a gentle cleanser when washing your face.